-Dr. Showalter and a couple of her team members spent time in Denver this fall being trained in the screening, diagnosis, and treatment for obstructive sleep apnea.
+Dr. Showalter and a couple of her team members spent time in Denver this fall being trained in the screening, diagnosis, and treatment for obstructive sleep apnea in Fort Atkinson, WI.
 We have the equipment to send patients home with an overnight sleep study that can be done in the comfort of your own home.
 Dr. Showalter and Dr. Trimbell will assess the test results and send them to a Sleep Medicine Physician for interpretation.
 The physician will then write a prescription for an oral appliance if you meet the criteria.
 Many medical insurance companies will cover the cost of this appliance.

 So the next time you are in for an appointment, expect your hygienist or dental assistant to start asking questions about your sleeping patterns.
 If you have trouble sleeping, feel tired during the day, or your bed partner tells you that you stop breathing or snore loudly at night, please talk to anyone on our team to see if a sleep study is right for you.
 Oral appliance therapy can help you and your bed partner get a good night’s sleep, and it will improve your health and quality of life!